Page 19 – Corruption in Islam

 Remedy:

 Muslims must not, in any way, shape, or form, contribute to corruption, whether through active participation, passive involvement, or silent complicity.
-Corruption is a serious injustice that must be confronted by both rejecting bribes and reporting any instances when they occur.
+Corruption is a serious injustice that must be confronted by both rejecting it and reporting any instances when they occur.

 Imams in these countries have a responsibility to address this issue more frequently and speak out against it.